Supporting the environmental monitoring program on Lake Baikal — “Point No1”

 Results:

-• By the results of 75-years research the scientists spotted the following trends:
+• By the results of 80-years research the scientists spotted the following trends:

-1) decreasing number of microcellular endemic Baikal subglacial algae and endemic subglacial Baikal rotifers;
+1) decrease in the abundance of large-celled endemic Baikal submarine algae and endemic Baikal submarine rotifers;

-3) biodiversity of subglacial algae depends on temperature of water under ice – the lower the temperature, the more endemic species of algae develop there, and vice versa: the higher the temperature, the more cosmopolites are there.
+3) biodiversity of subglacial algae is closely related to water temperature under the ice – the lower the water temperature, the more species of endemic algae develop there, and vice versa, the higher the temperature, the greater the proportion of cosmopolites;

 • Since 2016, data obtained has been incorporated into the annual climate report, “State of the Climate” published by the American Meteorological Society.

-The created neural network automatically analyzes 70 forms of zooplankton, which allows scientists to significantly save time and plan the expansion of monitoring to other points.
+• The neural network being implemented is already automatically analysing more than 100 forms of zooplankton, which saves scientists considerable time and allows them to plan the expansion of monitoring to other locations.

 • The monitoring results are important for understanding the processes taking place in the Lake Baikal ecosystem and its response to global climate change.